 Reyna operates in the space between the lines.
 The spatial awareness in the pocket is why Reyna is so effective, and a primary reason why he has been able to hold his own in professional football at a tender age.
 The ability to find such space and collect the ball on the turn is a manager’s dream, and more often than not, a headache for opponents.

 Against PSG, Erling Braut Haaland’s winner was sculpted by Reyna’s prowess in this space, and his ability to receive the ball with his back to goal.
 Receiving the ball just inside his half, Reyna turns instantly, knowing he has the opportunity behind him to do so.

 The progressive dribble which followed has become synonymous with Reyna’s overall game.
 Reyna was able to carry the ball at pace, before feeding Halaand who had a lot left to do.
 It was a goal worthy of winning any game, and an attacking sequence which highlighted Reyna’s array of offensive attributes.

-A key passes per game total of 1.3 stands Reyna in the top five teenagers in Europe for 10+ appearances this season.
+A key passes total of 27 stands Reyna in the top six teenagers in Europe.
 Such a statistic proves that once in space between the lines, or receiving play in a transition phase, the American can pick out a teammate during an attack with regularity.